jeremyko/ASockLib/README.md

 ### What ###

-a simple, easy to use cross-platform c++ networking library.

 A simple and easy cross-platform c++ socket server/client framework especially convenient for handling TCP fixed-length header and variable-length body.
 Of course, it also supports udp and domain socket.

 - The framework calls the user-specified callback.